 I don't find myself struggling against kat as much as with other assasins, and that is mostly because if she goes into your team she can't really dodge your ult, and your ult cancels hers.
 Consider MR

 If she want you dead, she can make it happen much more easily than you can keep it from happening.
 Merc's treads are your friend and so is proper warding over common walls she might dash through.

 Because zhonyas can stop you from taking damage from his ult, e AND q, you should build that over any MR. Don't ult him unless you know he doesn't have his jump available or you will be question mark pinged repeatedly when he inevitably dodges it.

 Deceptively tanky.
 If he roots you and his ADC follows up you’re screwed.
 The key against this guy is knowing the exact range of his pull, and getting just close enough that he throws it out but you can still walk back before it catches you.

 One of the few supports that can buy executioners calling.
 She can heal a decent amount, has mobility and a root.
 Avoid her CC and get magic penetration.

 He has a LOT of damage output.
 If he’s ahead buy magic resist.
 Try not to get stunned and avoid grouping when he ults.
 If you max w and build renewer you can sort of heal through the damage but mostly focus on dodging the Q

 Besides early poke and her polymorph, she’s not a particularly big threat.
 The real problem is if she's paired with an ADC who clearly outmatches yours.

 Outpokes and outheals you during the early game.
 Be wary of getting bubbled.
-Her ultimate is less useful than yours and she doesn’t scale as well.
+Her ultimate is less useful than yours and she doesn’t scale nearly as well.